bgveenstra/mongoose-getting-started/README.md

 1. Let's investigate the kitten stuff!
 Some of the comments inside `gettingstarted.js` start with `// ??`.
 Answer the questions in those comments, or make the code additions they suggest.
 Use the following resources:

   * Read over [mongoose's quick start guide](http://mongoosejs.com/docs/).
   * Read the first few sections of Mongoose's [guide](http://mongoosejs.com/docs/guide.html), up through the section on creating a model.
-If you're super curious and have a few more minutes, read about creating instance methods with `someSchema.methods` and static methods with `someSchema.statics`.
+If you're curious and have a few more minutes, read about creating instance methods with `someSchema.methods` and static methods with `someSchema.statics`.
 We don't recommend reading beyond there for now.

 1. Add, commit and push your changes for this repo, then submit a pull request.